AndrewZamora/freeCodeCampProjects/README.md

 # freeCodeCampProjects
 This is a collection of my work at [freeCodeCamp](https://www.freecodecamp.org "freeCodeCamp").

+The following below refers to the projects on the old freeCodeCamp site.
+This repository will be updated soon to reflect the changes of the new site.

 ## Basic Algorithm Scripting
 Return Largest Numbers in Arrays- largestNumArray.js